Immortal-Ink/ryuuko.immortal.ink/meta/design/shader.md

 Soft shadows are large, and fall off slowly
 - Hard Shadow
 Hard shadows are more exact, and fall off quickly or immediatly.
+- Cell shading
+cell shading and some configuration for that such as weight and line thickness.

 Possible Textures as options:
 - Solid